 - How quickly after detoxing can I get started on the remainder of the programme elements?

 Since rehab treatment is usually a communal environment, you should expect to have to accommodate others on the journey.

-Step 3 - Rehab On A Budget
+Step 3 - Managing The Budget For Treatment

 Use this step to get a clear idea of what rough budget you can commit to treatment, ringing round a few providers for initial pricing if needed.

-Local Mutual Aid Meetings
+Mutual Aid Support